bnwoods/bnwoods.github.io-old-/_posts/2017-01-18-Containers-and-Cats.markdown

 But why is this relevant?
 This means something because since containers are so self-contained, it takes the guesswork out of ensuring applications run reliably across multiple environments (i.e Dev, Test, and Production).
 As I said before, all the container "uses" the host for is the OS/Kernel.
 It sits on top of the host.
 The cat sits on top of it's human for the occasional expression of love.
 See where I'm going here?

-Now, all of this leads us to our next question... *Why use a container and not a virtual machine?*
+Now, all of this leads us to our next question...
+#### *Why use a container and not a virtual machine?*

 There are many reasons to use a container instead of a virtual machine.
 All of which are extremely dependent on specific use cases.
-While I can't give you advice on which to use, the reason for using containers that I'm most interested in microservice-based architecture.
+While I can't give you advice on which to use because I'm still working out the basics -- <a href="https://blog.docker.com/2016/05/vm-or-containers/" target="_blank">this guy probably can</a>
-Another helpful post can be found <a href="https://blog.docker.com/2016/05/vm-or-containers/" target="_blank">Here</a>

 I think I'm done comparing cats to containers.
 Regardless of how ridiculous it sounds, it was actually helpful for me to wrap my head around this while coming up with comparisons to cats.